sqonk/phext-plotlib/README.md

 * <code>$series</code> An array of multiple series (values) to be plotted.

 * <code>$options</code> An associative array containing the chart configuration.
-    - title: Title of the rendered chart.
+    - title: Title of the rendered chart, also used as the output file name when writing to file.
     - xseries: An array of values to use as the x-series.
     - xformatter: A callback function used to format the labels of the x-series.
 Should take one paremeter (the value) and return the transformed value.
     - legend: When set, will indicate the name of the series to display on the chart legend.